matter-labs/zksync-web-era-docs/docs/api/api.md

 ### `zks_getAllAccountBalances`

-Returns all token balances given by an account address.
+Returns all balances for confirmed tokens given by an account address.

 #### Inputs